DayvonAllen/go-concurrency-notes/go-scheduler.md

 ## Asynchronous Preemption
 - As of Go 1.14, The Go scheduler implements asynchronous preemption.
-- This prevents long running go-routines from hogging the CPU, which could block other go-routines.
+- This prevents long-running go-routines from hogging the CPU, which could block other go-routines.
-- The asynchronour preemption is triggered based on a time condition
+- The asynchronous preemption is triggered based on a time condition
   - When a go-routine is running for more than 10ms, Go will try to preempt it.
 ---